yfujis/yfujis.github.io/_posts/2022-01-21-Rigoletto.md

 Although I thought I did not know any music from Rigoletto, I definitely recognised “Le donna è mobile” straight away.
 The aria has a catchy melody, and I’m sure many people would recognise it too.
 Another highlight from the night “Bella figlia dell’amore”, a quartet sang in Act 3.
 As a vocal harmony lover, Brian Wilson of The Beach Boys has been my inspiration, but from now on I will definitely start learning from these beautiful opera songs too.

 ![stage](/assets/images/blog/met_opera_stage.jpeg)
-*A View from the seat after the performance*
+*View from the seat after the performance*

 ## Summary